nathanawmk/ThreatMapper/README.md

 # Getting Started

 The Deepfence Management Console is first installed on a separate system.
-The Deepfence agents are then installed onto bare-metal servers, Virtual Machines, or Kubernetes clusters where the application workloads are deployed, so that the host systems, or the application workloads, can be scanned for vulnerabilities.
+The Deepfence agents are then installed onto bare-metal servers, virtual machines, or Kubernetes clusters where the application workloads are deployed, so that the host systems, or the application workloads, can be scanned for vulnerabilities.

 A pictorial depiction of the Deepfence security platform is as follows: